 |Book(s)|| A Game of Thrones (appears)|

 A Dance with Dragons (mentioned)

 |Played by||Clive Mantle|

 |TV series||Season 1|

-Jon Umber, better known as the Greatjon, is Lord of the Last Hearth and head of House Umber, a loyal vassal family to the Starks of Winterfell.
-His eldest son is Smalljon Umber.
+Jon Umber, known as Greatjon Umber and the Greatjon, is Lord of the Last Hearth and head of House Umber, a vassal family to the Starks of Winterfell.
+His eldest son, also named Jon, is called the Smalljon.
 In the television adaptation Game of Thrones the Greatjon is played by Clive Mantle.

 Appearance and Character

 - See also: Images of Jon Umber (Greatjon)

 Jon is a large man, nearly seven feet tall.
 He is heavily muscled and is a formidable warrior.
 Ser Jaime Lannister regards him as one of the strongest living men in Westeros when thinking of who could match him in a fight.